bytecodealliance/wasmtime-py/README.md

 ## Installation

-To install wasmtime-py, run this command in your terminal:
+To install `wasmtime-py`, run this command in your terminal:

 ```bash
 $ pip install wasmtime